woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 [H2O deep learning module](https://github.com/0xdata/h2o/tree/master/docs/deeplearning/)
 is an understatement.
 All data geeks know about the [“No Free Lunch” theorem](http://www.statsblogs.com/2014/01/25/machine-learning-lesson-of-the-day-the-no-free-lunch-theorem/).
-Yet, againist all my previous experience, I have managed to climb up the ladder using just the ```h2o.deeplearning``` algorithm and some simple model averaging strategies.
+Yet, againist all odds and my past experience, I have managed to climb up the ladder using just the ```h2o.deeplearning``` algorithm and some simple model averaging strategies.